reywood/meteor-font-awesome-sass/README.md

 @import '.meteor/local/build/programs/server/assets/packages/reywood:font-awesome-sass/font-awesome';
 ```

+Depending on your system, you may have to replace the `:` in the above path with `_`.

 --------------------------------------------------------

 If you find a bug or would like to see an improvement made, please [file an issue on GitHub](https://github.com/reywood/meteor-font-awesome-sass/issues).